YashPhogat/Inference_Agent_Using_Resolution/README.md

 # Inference_Agent_Using_Resolution
-This is an inference engine that for a given Knowledge Base and some queries, infers if the queries are True backed by the facts in the knowledge base.
+This is an inference engine that for a given Knowledge Base and some queries, infers if the queries are True or False backed by the facts in the knowledge base.

 Problem Format: